 It is the time of the year again, where everyone makes hats and beanies.
-Well, I noticed that many people, especially beginners have trouble making hats or beanies for different size heads.
+Well, I noticed that many people, especially beginners struggle with making hats or beanies for different-sized heads.

 I personally create all my hat and beanie patterns with a certain math formula in mind.
-All you need to know is how to measure the hat or beanie you are making in the correct way and how to measure someones head.
-Then you are good to do.
-You can then create and use any pattern and modify it to your desired need.
+All you need to know is how to measure the hat or beanie you are making in the correct way and how to measure someone’s head.
+Then you are good to go.
+Use this process to create and use any pattern and modify it to your desired need.

-In case you do not know the difference between a beanie and a hat, most people use them interchangeable, but usually a beanie is rounded on top with no additional accessories, such as a pom-pom, where as a hat usually has a pom-pom.
+In case, you do not know the difference between a beanie and a hat, here’s how to tell.
+Most people use them interchangeably, but usually, a beanie is rounded on top with no additional accessories, such as a pom-pom, whereas a hat usually has a pom-pom.